smeah/twoxtwoxkTables/README.md

 ### R package for analysis of 2x2xk tables

 Commonly used in epidemiology, 2x2xk tables are a way to express the relationship between a binary independent variable (often an exposure or treatment) and a binary dependent variable (often an outcome or disease).
 This package provides functions that generate common epidemiological measures for 2x2xk tables.
+These functions are in many cases more conveinent and faster than current methods to calcuate these measures using functions in CRAN.

 A comparison in usage, convenience, and speed to existing functions published on CRAN is provided in the package's vignette.